SaintpatrickII/facebook_ml_final/README.md

 - Once the correct products csv file has been loaded in the dataloader can be made, for this there are two key processes that must be made, firstly a 'get_vocab' method, in this method a list of every word in the dataset is recorded, as we train the model different words will be used from the vocab in an attempt to find relationships betweeen words & categories

-- the second key methid is to 'tokenize description' here we transform each word into a torch.tensor, every word will have a unique value assigned to it from the vocab method, doing this will allow for the words to be understood by our model
+- the second key method is to 'tokenize description' here we transform each word into a torch.tensor, every word will have a unique value assigned to it from the vocab method, doing this will allow for the words to be understood by our model

 - Dataloader output is a tuple of the torch.tensor of each description & the category of the product as shown below